March 23, 2026

 • Raise concerns about wetland loss, runoff and downstream impacts;

-• Urge these agencies to consider alternatives, such as greater investment in construction and demolition debris recycling, a goal already identified in Horry County’s Solid Waste Management Plan, or exploring expansion options in areas that are less environmentally sensitive.
+• Urge DES to consider alternatives, such as greater investment in construction and demolition debris recycling, a goal already identified in Horry County’s Solid Waste Management Plan, or exploring expansion options in areas that are less environmentally sensitive.
+Maximum study and analysis should be given to alternative means or techniques.

 Read Original Article